Pallavi149/holbertonschool-validation/module2_task2/README.md

 - `clean`: stop the application and delete the binary `awesome-api` and the log file `awesome-api.log`.
 - `test`: test the application to ensure that it behaves as expected.
 - `lint`: run the application through lint to check for errors
+- `unit-tests`: run tests to check for validation and HelloHandler coverage

 ## Requirements:
 - A Makefile should be present and valid.